openhab/org.openhab.binding.zwave/doc/habhome/iblindsib20_0_0.md

 ### Parameter 1: Auto Calibration Torque

 Adjust Torque Value for Auto Calibration
-Changing the Auto Calibration torque will allow you to change the initial calibration torque.
-Reducing the torque helps improve calibration for small blinds and increasing the torque helps improve calibration for large blinds.

-Calibration will automatically begin when the parameter value is received by iblinds.
-After calibration is completed the parameter value will be set back to the default value of 1.

-**\*\\*\* INCREASE TORQUE AT YOUR OWN RISK \*\****  Increasing torque can cause damage to lightweight and/or small blinds.
-Only increase torque if the endpoints need adjusting.
-This is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
+<p&gtChanging the Auto Calibration torque will allow you to change the initial calibration torque.
+Reducing the torque helps improve calibration for small blinds and increasing the torque helps improve calibration for large blinds. </p&gt <p&gtCalibration will automatically begin when the parameter value is received by iblinds.
+After calibration is completed the parameter value will be set back to the default value of 1. </p&gt <p&gt<strong&gt\*\\*\* INCREASE TORQUE AT YOUR OWN RISK \*\**</strong&gt  Increasing torque can cause damage to lightweight and/or small blinds.
+Only increase torque if the endpoints need adjusting. </p&gtThis is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
 The following option values may be configured -:

 | Value  | Description |